aleshaleksey/fansys23/07-magic-and-spellcasting.md

 ___
 ### Banishing, Breaking, Counter-spelling and Dispelling

-"**Counter-spelling**" is interfering with the casting of a local spell through magical means, hence causing it fail. "**Dispelling**" is the permanent removal of a local spell through magical means. "**Banishing**" is the dismissal of summoned entities to whence they came. "**Breaking**" is the permanent removal of a global spell either by meeting its ending condition, use of spellworking or exceptionally powerful local magic.
+"**Counter-spelling**" is interfering with the casting of a local spell through magical means, hence causing it to fail. "**Dispelling**" is the permanent removal of a local spell through magical means. "**Banishing**" is the dismissal of summoned entities to whence they came. "**Breaking**" is the permanent removal of a global spell either by meeting its ending condition, use of spellworking or exceptionally powerful local magic.

 #### Counter-spelling